Does medical school ranking matter - title pic

 Salary

 You may further criticize that medical school rankings push pre-med students to think more about reputation and financial success than about becoming excellent physicians and caring for future patients.
+However, salary is one of several crucial factors to choose a position.

 Notably, I did not find convincing data on whether medical students who attend top schools typically have higher salaries when they start practicing as doctors in their chosen field.
 There is not enough information to make this an important consideration for career decisions.